yhsmedia/preschool/pages/cc_lessons/judas_betrays_jesus.md

 # Judas Betrays Jesus
 ### Matt 26:14, 26:47-50

-###$ Matthew 26
+### Matthew 26

-47 While he was still speaking, Judas, one of the Twelve, arrived.
-With him was a large crowd armed with swords and clubs, sent from the chief priests and the elders of the people.
+47 And while he yet spake, lo, Judas, one of the twelve, came, and with him a great multitude with swords and staves, from the chief priests and elders of the people.

-48 Now the betrayer had arranged a signal with them: "The one I kiss is the man; arrest him."
+48 Now he that betrayed him gave them a sign, saying, Whomsoever I shall kiss, that same is he: hold him fast.

-49 Going at once to Jesus, Judas said, "Greetings, Rabbi!" and kissed him.
+49 And forthwith he came to Jesus, and said, Hail, master; and kissed him.

+50 And Jesus said unto him, Friend, wherefore art thou come?
+Then came they, and laid hands on Jesus and took him.